Skip to main content

 The VICB in the forefront

-In the 14+ years since its inception, the VICB has had a major impact, catapulting Vanderbilt to the forefront of chemical biology and drug discovery nationally and internationally.
-It provided the incubator from which Jeff Conn created his highly productive Vanderbilt Center for Neuroscience Drug Discovery.
-It provides ongoing support for Steve Fesik’s Cancer Drug Discovery Program.
+In the 20+ years since its inception, the VICB has had a major impact, catapulting Vanderbilt to the forefront of chemical biology and drug discovery nationally and internationally.
+It provided the incubator from which Jeff Conn created the highly productive Vanderbilt Center for Neuroscience Drug Discovery, now the Warren Center for Neuroscience Drug Discovery under the leadership of Craig Lindsley.
+The VICB also provides ongoing support for Steve Fesik’s Cancer Drug Discovery Program.
 Numerous additional drug and molecular probe discovery efforts are thriving on the Vanderbilt campus.
 Included are:

 • Alex Brown’s collaboration with Craig Lindsley to identify isoform-selective inhibitors of phospholipase D.